 Fax: (212) 305 – 1145

 Dr. Caccappolo is the clinical director of the Neuropsychology Service, and Drs.
 Krellman and Assuras manage the administrative and didactic aspects of the fellowship with input from Dr. Caccappolo.
 Drs.
-Assuras, Caccappolo, and Krellman supervise fellows for evaluations of adult patients, and Dr. Plunkett supervises pediatric evaluations.
+Assuras, Caccappolo, and Krellman supervise fellows for evaluations of adult patients, and Dr. Fee supervises pediatric evaluations.